Influences

 Kiki's Delivery Service (1989) - My Favorite Hayao Miyazaki film.
 Absolutely charming and adorable.

-Cowboy Bebop (1998~1999) - One of the most critically acclaimed and beloved Japanese animated series ever.
-It's funny one moment, deadly serious another, and the chemistry between the characters is one of the best ever created.
+Cowboy Bebop (1998-1999) - One of the most critically acclaimed and beloved Japanese animated series ever.
+It's funny one moment, deadly serious another, and the chemistry between the characters is one of the most interesting among anime series.

 Television shows:

-Band of Brothers - This is hands down the best TV mini-series ever produced.
-It even surpasses Saving Private Ryan, the film that triggered this series.
+Band of Brothers - This is one the best TV mini-series ever produced.
+It even surpasses Saving Private Ryan, the film that birthed this series.
 Why is it better?
-Because it's got the realism of Saving Private Ryan, but without Spielberg's habit for heavy-handed, overly saccharine moments that ruins things.
+Because it's got the realism of Saving Private Ryan, but without Spielberg's habit for heavy-handed, overly saccharine sentimentality.

 The Wire - Gritty realism about the streets and police corruption that pulls no punches.